Mark Anderson ('85)

 Link to U of Sidney profile

 Akira Mizuta Lippit ('94)

-Professor, Comparative Literature and East Asian Languages and Cultures
+Professor of Comparative Literature and of East Asian Languages and Cultures, USC

 Prior to his appointment at USC in 2005, Lippit held appointments in film studies at the University of California, Irvine, San Francisco State University, and the University of Nebraska-Lincoln.
 Since 1995, he has been a Visiting Professor of Humanities at Josai International University in Japan.

 Lippit's teaching and research focus on four primary areas: the history and theory of cinema, world literature and critical theory, Japanese film and culture, and visual cultural studies.
 His interests are in world cinemas, critical theory, Japanese film and culture, experimental film and video and visual studies.
 Lippit's published work reflects these areas and includes three books, Atomic Light (Shadow Optics) (2005) and Electric Animal: Toward a Rhetoric of Wildlife (2000), and his most recent book, Ex-Cinema: From a Theory of Experimental Film and Video (2012).
 At present, Lippit is completing a book on contemporary Japanese cinema, which looks at the relationship of late-twentieth and early twenty-first century Japanese culture to the concept of the world, and another on David Lynch's baroque alphabetics.
 Lippit's published articles have appeared in scholarly journals of film, literature, and culture, including 1895, Afterimage, Assemblage, Criticism, Discourse, Film Quarterly, InterCommunication Quarterly, Modern Language Notes, Paragraph, Public, Qui Parle, among others.
 They have also appeared in national and international exhibition and museum catalogues and in scholarly anthologies.
 He has published widely in international venues, and his work has been translated in French, German, Italian, Japanese, and Korean.